itcentralng/fixtractor/README.md

 # FLAGS
-`-e --extract` directory destination, the folder you want to extract from that is.
+`-e --extract` directory destination, the folder you want to extract from that is.<br />
 `-m --minimum` minimum file size you want to extract, default is 0kb, all file sizes that is.